 Bonus: Bad Habits

 For bonus points, consider examining any bad habits you might have that you can weed out of your new schedule by replacing them with something else or avoiding the situations altogether.
-Alcohol and smoking are both risk factors for breast cancer.
+Alcohol and smoking are both Anything that increases or decreases a person’s chance of developing a disease. for breast cancer.
 And vaping and e-cigarettes are also dangerous.
 If you’re used to a smoke break on your drive to school or a couple glasses of wine after dinner, try biking to school or making after-dinner time your meal-prep time.
 A change in schedule and location might be just the thing to break old habits.

 Feeling healthy yet?
 Great!
 The good news is that while building healthy habits can take a little work in the beginning, once they’re in place, you’re on cruise control.
 And there’s no better time to create new habits than when you’re entering a new phase in your life or adjusting to a new schedule like a new school routine.